cleon30/Anchor-Counter/README.md

 You would probably need to install Solana, Anchor and Rust to make it run.
-If you haven't already, install those dependencies by following this tutorial : https://project-serum.github.io/anchor/getting-started/installation.html
+If you haven't already, install those dependencies by following this tutorial : https://project-serum.github.io/anchor/getting-started/installation.html or the steps in the prerequisites section above.

 When you are set up, you can clone the repo and run the App using the following commands: